santoslove/colorchanger/README.md

-For LÖVE 0.11.0 (nightly build)

-This is a library for selecting colors.
+This is a LÖVE 0.11.0 (nightly build) library for selecting colors.

 ```lua
 function love.load()